shanecoen/code-institute-portfolio-1/README.md

 * Font Awesome provided the Icons used in the header logo text and footer section in all four pages.
 They also provided the social media icons that are used in the footer sections. https://fontawesome.com/
 * The fonts used were provided by Google Fonts. https://fonts.google.com/
 * The wireframes used for design purposes were designed using Balsamiq. https://balsamiq.com/
-* When designing my image gallery I required a text ovelay to appear on hover.
-I took inspiration for this from https://www.w3schools.com/howto/howto_css_image_overlay.asp but edited it to suit my own requirements.
+* When designing the image gallery a text ovelay was required to appear on hover.
+Inspiration for this was taken from https://www.w3schools.com/howto/howto_css_image_overlay.asp but was edited it to suit the websites requirements.

 <br>